 This sprightly and headturner of a name originated in Mary Norton’s “The Borrowers”.
 It is a story about a family of little people confined within the walls of their house.

 This lovely Indian name means ‘goddess of sky and stars’.
 It shares its literary pedigree with writer Arundhati Roy.

 Did you know that the television series “Game of Thrones” is an adaptation of George R. R. Martin’s “Song of Ice and Fire”?
 Hopefully, even your daughter will have the same brave streak as the character Arya Stark.

 Jane Austen, the author of the most famous book of all time, “Pride and Prejudice”, has a melodic last name.
 It would also be an excellent spelling twist on the typical Austin.

 Did you know that the “Twilight” franchise catapulted the name Bella in one of the top ten most popular names in the year 2011?
 And it is still doing good.

 We absolutely adore this gender-neutral name.
 It’s the name of the witty, smart, and hypnotizing character in Ernest Hemingway’s “The Sun Also Rises”.
-It has a pleasing air with a measure of femininity.
+It has a pleasing air with a measure of feminism.

 This literary girl’s name will pay tribute to the writing sisters, Anne, Emily, and Charlotte Bronte.
 Bronte is a Greek name, meaning ‘thunder’.

 Charlotte, the feminine form of Charles, has been popular since time memorial.
 This name has featured in hundreds of books, including E.B.
 White’s classic “Charlotte’s Web”.